FIU-SCIS-Senior-Projects/SaaS-Integration-Library/Documents/Deliverable 2 - Requirements Document.md

 Step 1: User clicks link for an API call.

+Step 2: System gets the Api model object for the call.

-Step 2: System makes call to API behind the scenes.
+Step 3: System makes call to API behind the scenes, creating an API object to make the call.

-Step 3: API returns data from call.
+Step 4: API returns data from call.

-Step 4: System loads new page with data returned from API call.
+Step 5: System loads new page with data returned from API call.

 **Postconditions:** User has been passed to a page containing the returned data from specific API call.
+____

+**Title:** Create Data Source

+**Description:** After authentication, User has the ability to create a data source (Card #160)

+**Actor:** SaaS-Integration-Library user (SIL user) and third party API

+**Preconditions:** User has an account with third party and has navigated to Create Data Source page

+**Steps:**

+Step 1: User clicks link for an API.

+Step 2: System requests a token on the users behalf from the API.

+Step 3: After user accepts SIL to have access to his/her account, system creates ApiCredential and Api object with token information.

+Step 4: System redirects to confirmation page.

+**Postconditions:** User has been passed to a page displaying successful creation.
 ____